sulu/sulu-docs/reference/content-types/contact_selection.rst

         The value of the respective properties are appended to the requests sent by the selection.
     * - min
       - string
-      - The minimum amount of selected contacts
+      - The minimum number of selected contacts
     * - max
       - string
-      - The maximum amount of selected contacts
+      - The maximum number of selected contacts

 Return value
 ------------